 - A specific target market; the type of customers you are focusing on

-- Specific products / services for that target market, that you know your customers WANT
+- Specific products / services for that target market (and more specifically products and services, that you know your customers actually WANT and need)

 - A unique way to stand apart in that market, a unique benefit of working with you or buying from you.